-The Tax Cut and Jobs Act was signed into law this past December.
+The Tax Cut and Jobs Act was signed into law by President Trump just before the holidays.
 Many called it “the most sweeping overhaul of the U.S. tax system in more than 30 years.”

 Yet after the New Year’s Eve revelry died down, the champagne dried up and the hangovers ran their course, a suddenly sober nation got to thinking, “What did we just do?”
 In fact, a poll showed 55% of Americans oppose the new tax law.

 Some experts predict charitable donations — including planned giving — will take a huge hit.